 Employment, of course, is in contraction, as were both manufacturing indexes – ISM’s marker less bad than expected.
 And as markets plunge on expected jobless data later today – expected to reach an all-time high, Russia has sent medical aid to the US aboard a military aircraft.

-“The U.S. labour market is in free-fall,” Oxford Economics’ chief U.S. economist Gregory Daco told Reuters.
+“The U.S. labour A location or entity where people and entities can negotiate and trade assets of value. is in free-fall,” Oxford Economics’ chief U.S. economist Gregory Daco told Reuters.
 And yet, US banks are threatening to ignore the government’s small business rescue programme due to fears of liability.

 As oil continues bouncing along the $20 support-line, this morning shows what may be an optimistic rise towards a $22 target.
 The commodity cannot go much lower than cost, even though yesterday’s EIA inventories report shows a 13.8-million-barrel addition.